AJamesGit01/A-To-Do-List-App/README.md

+# Overview
+This is a simple To-Do List web app that allows users to manage their tasks efficiently.
+Users can add tasks, delete tasks, and reorder tasks to set priorities.

+# Features
+Add Task: Users can enter a task and add it to the list by clicking the Add button.

+- Delete Task: Each task has a Delete button to remove it from the list.

+- Move Up: An Up button lets users move a task higher in the list to increase its priority.

+- Move Down: A Down button lets users move a task lower in the list to decrease its priority.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.